-A friendly, professional psychotherapist offering short- and long-term counselling and psychotherapy to individuals aged 16 and upwards in Belper, Derbyshire.
+A professional psychotherapist offering short- and long-term counselling and psychotherapy to individuals aged 16 and upwards in the Derby area.

 I endeavour to be inclusive in my practice regarding ethnicity, sexuality, gender identity, disability and neurodiversity - I will gladly explore what clients feel they need in order to access emotional support.